Recon-Fuzz/recon-docs/src/bootcamp/bootcamp_part_1.md

 With this test passing we can confirm that we have coverage over the primary functions in the `Morpho` contract that will allow us to explore the contract's state.
 Writing the type of sanity test like we did in the `test_crytic` function allows us to quickly debug simple issues that will prevent the fuzzer from reaching coverage before running it so that we're not stuck in a constant cycle of running and debugging only using the coverage report.

-Now with this simple clamping in place we can let the fuzzer run to start building up a corpus and determine if there are any functions where coverage is being blocked.
+Now with this simple clamping in place we can let the fuzzer run for anywhere from 15 minutes to 2 hours to start building up a corpus and determine if there are any functions where coverage is being blocked.

 ## Conclusion and Next Steps

 We've seen above how we can set up and ensure coverage in invariant testing.
-Once you've confirmed coverage on the contracts of interest, you can then get to the more interesting step of defining and implementing properties that will help you determine if your system works correctly.
+Coverage is key because without it we can run the fuzzer indefintely but won't necessarily be testing meaningful states so it's always the most vital step that needs to be completed before implementing and testing properties.

-This is the end of part 1 of the bootcamp.
-In part 2, we'll look at some new improvements to Create Chimera App that make getting to coverage even faster.
+In part 2, we'll look at how we can get to full meaningful coverage and some techniques we can implement to ensure better logical coverage so that we have a higher likelihood of reaching all lines of interest more frequently.

 If you have any questions feel free to reach out to us in the [Recon Discord channel](https://discord.gg/aCZrCBZdFd)